 Eyman qualified Initiative 695 by capitalizing on the Legislature's unwillingness to fix the broken motor vehicle excise tax (MVET) which many Washingtonians disliked.

-To this day, Initiative 695 remains the only initiative campaign he has run that relied on volunteers to collect signatures, rather than paid mercenary petitioners.
-(It takes less than half a million dollars to purchase a place on Washington's ballot; anyone with money can successfully qualify any initiative they want, no matter what the idea or the degree of actual popular support for it).
+Initiative 695 was the only initiative campaign Eyman ever ran that relied on volunteers to collect signatures, rather than paid petitioners.
+(It takes hundreds of thousands of dollars to purchase a place on Washington’s ballot; anyone with money can successfully qualify any initiative they want, no matter what the idea or the degree of actual popular support for it).

 Despite opposition from a large and diverse coalition that included business, labor, and environmental groups concerned about the devastating impact to the state's transportation system, voters passed Initiative 695.
 I-695 was challenged in court, and ultimately ruled unconstitutional, much to Eyman's disgust.